stark1tty/awesome-PhD/README.md

 #### Thesis
 - [HOW TO WRITE A LITERATURE REVIEW](https://www.tandfonline.com/doi/full/10.1080/01441647.2015.1065456): This paper discusses the question about how to write a literature review paper (LRP).
 It stresses the primary importance of adding value, rather than only providing an overview, and it then discusses some of the reasons for (or not) actually writing an LRP, including issues relating to the nature and scope of the paper.
 It also presents different types of LRPs, advises on reporting the methodology used for the selection of papers for review, and the structure of an LRP.
 An important conclusion is that the heterogeneity in LRPs is very large.
 This paper also presents some of the aspects that the authors feel are important structural and contextual considerations that help produce high-quality review papers.
 - [TRADITIONAL THESIS STRUCTURE DIAGRAM](attachments/RDT_20230504_1725131223826810542146350.jpg): *Author unknown, please edit with a source if known.*

+#### Writing Applications
+- [SCRIVENER](https://www.literatureandlatte.com/scrivener/overview): Tailor-made for long writing projects, Scrivener banishes page fright by allowing you to compose your text in any order, in sections as large or small as you like.
+Got a great idea but don't know where it fits?
+Write when inspiration strikes and find its place later.
+Grow your manuscript organically, idea by idea.

 ---